dmbdesignpdx/flexr/Readme.md

 ##Donate to Flexr

 Please donate if you haven't already!
 You can do that [here](http://danielblakedesign.com/flexr/).
-(Option may not be available yet.)
+(Option may not be available yet)

 ## The Basic Setup